 Attorney General Raoul Co-Leads Coalition Asking Court To Preserve National Labor Relations Board

-CHICAGO – Attorney General Kwame Raoul and Minnesota Attorney General Keith Ellison led a coalition of 21 attorneys general today in filing an amicus brief in continued opposition to President Donald Trump’s unlawful attempt to remove Gwynne Wilcox, a member of the National Labor Relations Board (NLRB).
+CHICAGO – Attorney General Kwame Raoul and Minnesota Attorney General Keith Ellison led a coalition of 23 attorneys general in filing an amicus brief in continued opposition to President Donald Trump’s unlawful attempt to remove Gwynne Wilcox from the National Labor Relations Board (NLRB).
 Dismissing Wilcox would leave just two members remaining on the five-member board, which cannot act without a quorum of at least three members.

-Last week, a federal judge ruled in Wilcox v.
-Trump, that Trump’s attempt to fire Wilcox was illegal and ordered that she remain on the board.
-The Trump administration has asked for a stay to stop the ruling from going into effect while it seeks an appeal, effectively allowing her firing to take effect.
-In their brief, Raoul and attorneys general urge the court to deny the administration’s request for a stay.
-The coalition argues that if allowed to stand, the attempt to dismiss Wilcox would undermine protections for workers and destabilize federal labor law.
+Wilcox filed the case, Wilcox v.
+Trump, to challenge President Trump’s Jan.
+27, 2025 attempt to dismiss her from the NLRB in the middle of her five-year term, in violation of a federal statute that allows the president to remove board members from office only for specific reasons, such as misconduct.
+A federal district judge ruled that Trump’s attempt to fire Wilcox was unlawful and that she remains a member of the board.
+The Trump administration has appealed that ruling.
+In their brief, Raoul and the coalition urge the court to affirm the district court’s decision and hold that Wilcox remains a member of the board and that other executive officials must treat her as such.
+The coalition argues that the attempt to dismiss Wilcox would undermine protections for workers and destabilize federal labor law.
+Trump’s attempt to fire Ms. Wilcox, if allowed to stand, would deprive the NLRB of the quorum that it needs under law to do the work that Congress has charged it to do.

 Get The Latest News!